Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

 Especially, if $U = V$ and $B$ is symmetric positive definite, then \eqref{eq:LMA_prob2} reduces to

-which was considered in \cite{liu2015efficient}.
-Alternatively, if we choose $\Phi(U) := (1/2)\Vert \Ac(UU^T) - B\Vert_F^2$ in \eqref{eq:compressive_sensing}, then \eqref{eq:LMA_prob} reduces to the case studied in \cite{Bhojanapallli2015}.
-While both special cases, \eqref{eq:LMA_prob2} and \eqref{eq:LMA_prob3}, possess a closed form solution via a truncated SVD and an eigenvalue decomposition, respectively, Gauss-Newton methods can also be applied to solve these problems.
-In \cite{liu2015efficient}, the authors demonstrated the advantages of a Gauss-Newton method for solving \eqref{eq:LMA_prob3} via several encouraging numerical examples.
+which is studied in \cite{liu2015efficient}.
+Alternatively, if we choose $\Phi(U) := (1/2)\Vert \Ac(UU^{\top}) - B\Vert_F^2$ in \eqref{eq:compressive_sensing}, then \eqref{eq:LMA_prob} reduces to the case investigated in \cite{Bhojanapallli2015}.
+While both special cases, \eqref{eq:LMA_prob2} and \eqref{eq:LMA_prob3}, possess a closed form solution via a truncated SVD and an eigenvalue decomposition, respectively, GN methods can also be applied to solve these problems.
+In \cite{liu2015efficient}, the authors demonstrated the advantages of a GN method for solving \eqref{eq:LMA_prob3} with significantly encouraging performance.